← Back to Blog

 Who It’s For

-Experienced players who already know the basics and want to explore theory in depth.
+Seasoned hands who already have the basics down and want to dig into theory in more detail.

 What You Get